Last updated April 14th, 2023.

 Participants in the Vietnam property market, both local and foreign, welcome this new change.
 Le Hoang Chau, chairman of the Ho Chi Minh City Real Estate Association, thinks the new rules will inevitably raise housing prices and demand.

-The change allowing foreign citizens to own real estate should help Vietnam become far more competitive just in time for the ASEAN Economic Community (AEC 2015) according to Andrew Batt, International Group Editor of PropertyGuru.
+The change allowing foreign citizens to own real estate should help Vietnam become far more competitive just in time for the ASEAN Economic Community according to Andrew Batt, International Group Editor of PropertyGuru.

 AEC’s goal is to transform all of Southeast Asia into a single economic union – similar to the EU, but without many of its fallbacks.
-The AEC came into effect at the end of 2015.

 With all that said, several other places in Southeast Asia have even better prospects and easier foreign ownership laws when compared to Vietnam.